The Four key strategies to develop your Brand

 Authenticity:

-It is the real self since personal branding is the real persona created on an online platform.
+The true identity is represented through personal branding, which is the authentic image crafted on a digital platform.
 It entails being real to the self, being real in the sense of being truthful.

 Real-life personal branding is about how you portray yourself in a way that is closest to your character, philosophy, and personality.